bnprks/notebook-scheduler/README.md

 # Notebook-scheduler
 Schedule RStudio and Jupyter notebooks to run on Sherlock

-News from 7/21/2023: Sherlock started banning jobs that have the word "sleep" in them, even if that's in a comment.
+**News from 7/21/2023**: Sherlock started banning jobs that have the word "sleep" in them, even if that's in a comment.
 Running notebooks is theoretically allowed in OnDemand, so it seems like running notebooks here should be allowed too.
-We have complied with the new policy by removing the word "sleep" from the source code.
+We have complied with the new policy by removing the word "sleep" from the job script.

 As a note for the Sherlock admins: basically no one uses the advanced scheduling feature as best as I can tell, since I almost never see "noteboook" jobs pending on start time in